Gweaton/SenecaLearningTask/README.md

 - This is the same for the courseId - a user can submit a score for any courseId, but in a real app, this would be an existing courseId.
 I would like to create a Course model with each courseId and update it with the user scores, but as the Swagger file specifies a POST request, rather than a PUT, I have chosen to simply create a new Stat object each time, with the courseId saved on it.
 All stats with the requested courseId are aggregated to calculate totals for the requesting user.
 - When calculating the average score for a particular user on a particular course, I have calculated it to the nearest 1 decimal place, as it seemed like the most user-friendly way to display a score.

-## Running tests

-To run the tests, simply run `npm test` from the root of the project.

-Note: every now and then there is some flakiness with these tests due to the async nature of fetching from the database.
-Running them multiple times gives you a correct result, but I would like to make them more rock-solid so they can be more trusted.

 ## Instructions for use

 - Clone this repo to your local machine: `git clone https://github.com/Gweaton/SenecaLearningTask.git`